patrick-selin/full-stack-open/README.md

 ### Part 2 - Communicating with server
 - Rendering collections
+- Forms
+- NPM and axios
 - Map & Index Key
 - Modules
+- REST
+- Promises and Errors

 ### Part 3 Programming a server with NodeJS and Express
 - Node.js & Express